cotixmol/test_ioet_molinengo/README.md

 <li>For overnight duties the maximum time is 23:59 and the minimum time is 00:00.</li>
 </ol>

-<strong>Any mistake of these rules in the class instantiation will lead to unexpected results.</strong>
+<h3>Any mistake of these rules in the class instantiation will lead to unexpected results.</h3>

 <h2 name="node">Node.js Project</h2>
 The project is written in Javascript language over a Node.js LTS enviroment (v.
 16.16.0) and using npm (v.
 8.19.2).